arg0NNY/BetterAnimations/docs/create/intersection.md

 }
 ```

-Here we couldn't just simply remove [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value and set [`to`](https://animejs.com/documentation/animation/tween-parameters/to) to `1` like we did with the previous case,
+Here we couldn't just simply remove the [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value and set the [`to`](https://animejs.com/documentation/animation/tween-parameters/to) to `1` like we did with the previous case,
 as the [Element](./layout#element) has opacity `1` by default, so there will be no visible animation under normal circumstances, since it will animate `opacity` from `1` to `1`.

 To fix this issue, we used inject <InjectRef inject="isIntersected" /> to cover two cases: